ErreurDeSyntaxe/foundations-landing-page/README.md

 of the project, but the links in the top right corner are not well aligned with the header logo on the other side of the page.
 I tried to lower the links vertically, but I didn't succeed.
 Tough.

+Fourth Entry: Progress
+Progress has been steady.
+It easier to recall the property names and values.
+It is also easier to remember to commit.
+So far, I committed each section individually.
+Header.
+Hero.
+Info.
+Quotation.
+It does take a long time to finish one single web page, though.
+No doubt, I will increase my speed as I gain experience.
+It is both encouraging and discouraging.
+But the bridge behind me has burnt down.
+Onwards.